 Approximate Cost

-Guided tours combine Hisor with Dushanbe city sights.
-Advantour prices from $75 per person for a 4-5 hour tour with transport, guide, and museum fees.
-Full-day tours extend to Varzob Gorge or Shirkent dinosaur track excursions.
+Guided tours combine Hisor with Dushanbe city sights, typically from about $75 per person for a 4 to 5 hour tour with transport, guide, and museum fees.
+Full-day tours extend to the Varzob Gorge or the Shirkent dinosaur tracks.

 Insider Tip

-Request an English-speaking guide—local guides add irreplaceable context in the museum and fortress.
-Pair with Varzob Gorge for an afternoon extension.
-Advantour and Aziana Travel are well-reviewed.
-Book private tours for flexibility on timing.
+Request an English-speaking guide, as local guides add irreplaceable context in the museum and fortress.
+Pair with the Varzob Gorge for an afternoon extension, and choose a private tour for flexibility on timing.

 30 min each way